In 2010, President Barack Obama and Congress created Obamacare. Why? They wanted to make sure all Americans were able to get health insurance.

 Going to the doctor or the hospital has become very expensive.
 In fact, health care costs are the No. 1 cause of bankruptcy in America.
 The average cost of a visit to the emergency room is $2,000.
 The average cost for a hysterectomy across the United States ranges from $9,388 to $12,713, depending on the type of procedure.

-People with health insurance don't have to worry about these costs since their insurance pays most of them.
-The insured only pay a small fee per visit, called a copayment.
+People with health insurance worry less about these costs since their insurance pays most of them.
+The insured only pays a small fee per visit, called a copayment.
 Most people get health insurance as a benefit from their employer.
 The company usually pays part of the monthly cost, known as a premium.

 What happens to the people whose jobs don't provide health insurance and people without jobs?
 Some of them are poor enough to qualify for Medicaid, paid for by state and federal governments.
 Those who are older than 65 receive Medicare.
 They pay premiums that the federal government subsidizes.

-What happens to people who make too much money for Medicaid and are too young for Medicare, but are self-employed or don't get insurance from their jobs?
-They have to pay for their insurance, and it's very expensive.
+What happens to people who make too much money for Medicaid, are too young for Medicare, but don't get insurance from their jobs?
+They have to pay for private insurance, and it's very expensive.

 Before Obamacare, many just did without it and took their chances.
 Some had a chronic illness, called a "pre-existing condition," and the insurance companies wouldn't even offer them coverage.